Australian Commercial Property Market Wrap | Q2 2018

 Trends in the Adelaide market

 Like Brisbane and Perth, it’s a tenants’ market both now and (we expect) well into the future.
+However, vacancy is being driven down by two key factors:

 Office rental rates have increased by just under 3% in the Canberra CBD during the last year.
 At $455 m2, they’re almost on par with those in Adelaide.